 - Be a U.S. citizen

 - Be at least 17 years old.
 A person may vote if they will be 18 years old on or before Election Day.
 In the case of primary elections, a person may vote if they will be 18 years old on or before the corresponding regular election.

 - Not have been judged mentally incompetent to vote by a court

 - Not be a convicted felon (unless your voting rights have been restored)

 - Not claim the right to vote in any other place

-You must register to vote at least 10 days before the general election you wish to vote in, or 11 days before any other election.
+The deadline for your registration to be received in order to vote is 10 days before general elections and 11 days before all other elections.
+Mailed forms should be post-marked 15 days before Election Day.
 You can also register on Election Day (see more under “Election Day Registration”).

 Iowa Election Day Registration

 If you’re eligible to vote in Iowa but have not yet registered, you can register and vote at your polling place on Election Day.

 You can pre-register to vote in Iowa when you turn 17.